Accurate Measurement Of Inventory Can Save Aggregates Producers Time And Money.

-- Safety and Inspection – Aggregate stockpiles and cliff faces are dangerous to climb and inspect, so Whitaker is much happier to have John safe on the ground while the drone flies overhead.
+- Safety and Inspection – Aggregate stockpiles and cliff faces are dangerous to climb and inspect, so Whitaker is much happier to have Davenport safe on the ground while the drone flies overhead.
 It’s safer, faster and easier for everyone – especially in Alabama’s heat and rain.

-In summary, Whitaker is extremely satisfied with the Kespry drone costs savings for stockpile measurement, but is even more excited about the new opportunities that Kespry drones are helping create for their business.
+In summary, Whitaker is extremely satisfied with the Kespry drone costs savings for stockpile measurement, but the company is even more excited about the new opportunities that Kespry drones are helping create for their business.

 Other Producers Weigh In

-“With the drone we can get a cost efficient and accurate measurement of our stockpiles every month, versus the quarterly measurements we were getting before,” said Mike Moy, Lehigh Hanson.
+“With the drone we can get a cost efficient and accurate measurement of our stockpiles every month, versus the quarterly measurements we were getting before,” said Mike Moy of Lehigh Hanson.
 In addition to measuring stockpiles, Moy next plans to use the Kespry drone system for mine planning and reclamation projects.

 “The Kespry Cloud, fueled by efficient, repeatable Kespry UAV flights, allows us to quickly collect site information, process it, and deliver results to our customers,” said Mark Power, survey team leader at infrastructure-management firm Woolpert.